UAE Firm Sign $300 Million Russian Deal

-Dubai based Luxury Developer DAMAC Properties signs Property Accord With Russian Prominvest
+Dubai based Luxury real estate Developer DAMAC Properties signs Property Accord With Russian Prominvest

 Luxury developer DAMAC Properties will invest $300 million in Prominvest, the investment arm of Russian Technologies.
 The agreement is to create a joint company to manage foreign direct investment in infrastructure and the real estate sector and was signed in the Black Sea city of Sochi in the presence of Vladimir Putin, Prime Minister of Russia.